DurableSteer/forkify/readme.md

 # forkify Project

-Example project created for the 'Complete Javascript course' by Jonas Schmedtmann.
+Example project created for the 'Complete JavaScript course' by Jonas Schmedtmann.
-All Javascript code was written by me.
+All JavaScript code was written by me.
 The project is hosted for demonstration at https://forkify-durablesteer.netlify.app/.